WebAssembly/spec/spectec/test-prose/TEST.md

 3. Pop the value val from the stack.
 4. Assert: Due to validation, a value is on the top of the stack.
 5. Pop the value val' from the stack.
-6. If val' is REF.NULL, then:
+6. If val' is some REF.NULL, then:
   a.
 Trap.
-7. If val' is REF.STRUCT_ADDR, then:
+7. If val' is some REF.STRUCT_ADDR, then:
   a.
 Let (REF.STRUCT_ADDR a) be val'.
   b.
-Assert: Due to validation, $Expand($type(z, x)) is STRUCT.
+Assert: Due to validation, $Expand($type(z, x)) is some STRUCT.
   c.
 Let (STRUCT structtype_0) be $Expand($type(z, x)).
   d.
 Let (mut zt)* be structtype_0.
   e.
 If (i < |zt*|), then: